Goodbye Primary School, Hello Tottington!!

 Your timetable tells you what lessons you have each day, the initials of your teachers and the room.
-For example, Week 1 Monday lesson 1 is Science with teacher CMA (Miss Mableson) in room 13.
+For example, Week 1 Monday lesson 2 is English with teacher FH (Miss Hussain) in room L6.
 We start in September on Week 1.

 School Uniform and PE Kit

 Here’s what your new Tottington High School uniform will look like.
 Parents and carers can find out more about the school uniform by clicking here, and more information about the PE kit can be found here.

 - Black school blazer with school logo as shown.
 This can only be purchased from our stockists.

 - A white school shirt which buttons to the neck.
 Revere collar shirts or shirts without a top button are not permitted.

 - School tie with school logo and relevant year group stripe.
 This can only be purchased from our stockists.

 - Plain, v-neck jumper with school logo.
 This can only be purchased from our stockists.
 This item is optional.
 (Please note: no other black jumpers/hoodies/jackets/sweatshirts are permitted).

 - Plain, black school trousers with a suit cut style.
 No jean-style, skinny or casual trousers/leggings are permitted.

 - THS pleated, check knee length skirt with school logo situated on waist band.
 The school logo must be visible to ensure that the length is appropriate.